 us guessing, unlike any other of the Lord's parables.

 for?
 Is it for poor people?
 Is it for the rich?
-What good is
+How can that

-not now or later.
-It leaves one without hope or direction.
-Of
+not now or later?
+It leaves the rich without hope or direction

-is the right thing to do, granted the circumstantial conditions.
+rich to give to the poor, which is the right thing to do, given

 Does this “lesson” suit the interpretation that says